Anxiety Workshops

 If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service.
 Please visit the I need help now webpage for further information.

-Meeting with one of our counsellors or mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
-It offers you the chance to focus on and understand your difficulties.
+Meeting with one of our mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
+It offers you the chance to discuss your difficulties within a safe space.
+We will listen and offer support and understanding while simultaneously accepting your values, attitudes and lifestyle in a non-judgmental way.
+If you are allocated an appointment, our focus will be on developing your strengths, skills and resources to cope.
+We will co-produce a support plan with you during the assessment session.

-Our one-to-one work with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
+Our contact with you is confidential except in rare circumstances – for example, when someone may be in serious danger.
 In these rare instances, we will seek to discuss any potential sharing of confidential information with you in advance (see our Student Agreement for more information).

-We provide a wide range of mental health-related self-help resources for our students, including leaflets, apps and our 24/7 Togetherall online service.
+We provide a wide range of mental health-related self-help resources for our students, including leaflets, apps and our WLV Student Life Connect - University of Wolverhampton.

 Find out more below.